 TCC's Business program leads to an Associate in Applied Sciences degree.
-The program's structure is progressive, leading to three certificates for increasing levels of job responsibility.
+The program's structure is progressive, leading to fou certificates for increasing levels of job responsibility.
 Several specialized certificates are also available.

-Upon completion of this AAS degree program, students may continue their education and work towards a Bachelor of Applied Science (BAS) degree in a business-related field at a number of Washington State Community and Technical colleges.
-Those students intending to transfer to a four-year university to pursue a Bachelor of Business degree may be required to take additional courses depending on the requirements of the particular program or degree.
+Upon completion of this AAS degree program, students may continue their education and work towards a Bachelor of Applied Science (BAS) degree in Applied Management at Tacoma Community College or another business-related field at a number of Washington State Community and Technical colleges.
+Students intending to transfer to a four-year university to pursue a bachelor's degree may be required to take additional courses depending on the requirements of the particular program or degree.
 Students who plan to transfer should meet with the program chair to plan their course selection and sequence.

-Upon successful completion of the Associate in Applied Sciences in Business, students will:
+Upon successful completion of the Associate of Applied Sciences in Business, students will: